Pulsar Navigation in the Solar System: Abstract

 \section{Abstract}

-The X-ray Pulsar-based Autonomous Navigation(XNAV) was tested which use the Crab pulsar (PSR B0531+21) in the USA Experiment on flown by the Navy on the Air Force Advanced Research and Global Observation Satellite (ARGOS) under the Space Test Program recently.
+The X-ray Navigation and Autonomous position Verification (XNAV) is tested which use the Crab pulsar under the Space Test Program that use starlight refraction.
 It provide the way that the spacecraft could autonomously determine its position with respect to an inertial origin.
-Now I analysis the sensitivity of the exist instrument and the signal process to use radio pulsar navigation and discuss the integrated navigation use pulsar, then give the different navigation mission analysis and design process basically which include the space, the airborne, the ship and the land of the planet or the lunar.
+Now we analysis the sensitivity of the exist instrument and the signal process that use radio pulsar navigation and discuss the integrated navigation which use radio pulsar, then give the different navigation mission analysis and design process basically which include the space, the airborne, the ship and the land of the planet or the lunar.
+Our analysis show that we will have the stability profile (signal-to-noise is 5 ) that use a 2 meters antenna observe some strong sources of radio pulsar in 36 minutes which based on the today's technology.
 So the pulsar navigation can give the continuous position in deep space, that means we can freedom fly successfully in the solar system use celestial navigation that include pulsar and traditional star sensor.
-It also can less or abolish the dependence of Global Navigation Satellite System (GNSS) which include GPS, GRONSS, Galileo and BeiDou et al.
+It also can less or abolish the dependence to Global Navigation Satellite System (GNSS) which include GPS, GRONSS, Galileo and BeiDou et al.